Lesson 3: A full-fledged application to physics#

 # take gradient with respect to params (argument number '2' out of 0,1,2)

-Initialize the neural network parameters and prepare the optax optimizer.
-This defines some parameters specific to our application.
+Let us initialize the neural network parameters and prepare the optax optimizer.

 num_frequency_bins = 50 # will be input dimension